gis-ops/tutorials/qgis/QGIS_PluginTesting.md

         self.assertEqual(clnt.error_string, '')

     def test_failure(self):
+        # test point in the Northern Sea
         in_pt = QgsPointXY(5.822754, 54.889246)
         clnt = Nominatim()
         clnt.do_request(in_pt)

-        # Nominatim weirdness
+        self.assertEqual(clnt.status_code, 200)  # Nominatim weirdness
-        self.assertEqual(clnt.status_code, 200)
         self.assertNotEqual(clnt.error_string, '')
         self.assertEqual(clnt.get_point(), None)
         self.assertEqual(clnt.get_bbox_points(), None)
         self.assertEqual(clnt.get_attributes(), None)
 ```

 The tests should be pretty self-explanatory.

 One problem with testing HTTP APIs like this is that we heavily rely on the actual response from Nominatim.
-That's bad because we don't have control over Nominatim's query results.
+That can be problematic because we don't have control over Nominatim's query results.
 Our test request might return a different response sometime in the future: the underlying OSM data could change, Nominatim could change its format etc. We do try to circumvent this issue a little by only comparing coordinates to 4 decimal places in `self._assertCoordsAlmostEqual()`.
 Often people "mock" HTTP API responses with e.g. [`responses`](https://pypi.org/project/responses/).
-However, then the problem is again that we _wouldn't_ be notified if Nominatim changes its request/response format which is even worse than a failing test here and there which we can easily correct for.
+However, then the problem is again that we _wouldn't_ be notified if Nominatim changes its request/response format which is even worse than a failing test here and there which we can easily correct when it happens.

 If you run the tests now you should get an error along the lines of
 ```